Salbitbrücke

 The Salbitbrücke is a high alpine pedestrian bridge in the canton of Uri in Switzerland.
+The bridge is located at an elevation of approximately 2,380 metres above sea level.

 Location

 The Salbitbrücke is on the south flank of the Salbitschijen mountain.
 To get to the bridge, there is an alpine hiking route that takes 4–5 hours (difficulty level T4).
-The bridge is accessible from the Voralphütte and the Salbithütte, two nearby mountain huts of the Swiss Alpine Club.
+The bridge connects the Swiss Alpine Club huts Voralphütte and Salbithütte via a hiking route.

 Description

 Ropes and straps can be rented in the Salbithütte and the Voralphütte, which is generally recommended.

 The bridge is 90 m long and 64 cm wide and hangs 122 m above the valley floor.

-The design of the bridge is based on that of the Nepalese bridges in the Himalaya.
-It was built using parts from the Trift Bridge (Triftbrücke) standing in the canton of Bern.
+The unstiffened suspension design of the bridge is based on the model of Nepalese rope bridges.
+The bridge incorporates elements of the former Trift Bridge, which was dismantled in the Bernese Oberland and re-erected in the Göschener Alp in the canton of Uri.

-Climbers were concerned that mass tourism would come into the wild mountain valley via the bridge, but this has not happened.
+At the time of the bridge’s opening, a nearby hut warden expressed doubt that it would attract large numbers of tourists, citing the long and demanding approach hike.